raul-fernandez-ortega/pyDRC/tools/Readme.md

  ## 1. sweepgen.py

 sweepgen.py is a python script for sweep and inverse signals generation.
-Sweep signal should be used for measurement, while inverse signal is used for convolving with sweep acoustic measurements obtaining the impulse response we need for digital filtering/equalizacion.
+Sweep signal should be used for measurement, while inverse signal is used for convolving with sweep acoustic measurements obtaining the impulse response needed for digital filtering/equalizacion.

  Script usage is simple: